tom2433/LiftTracker/README.md

 summaries should not refer to the selected session as "today"

 move the lift summary to near the historical lift card it is describing. maybe put the lift summary above the lift card and trigger its open state via a long press or a button on the card? idk

+add "last session only" tag to session analysis